 Interested parties are directed not to contact any employees, agents or officials of the City other than those specifically designated in this RFP.
-All questions must be submitted by email to robert.j.mccarthy@sfgov.org by the RFP Questions Deadline.
+Unauthorized contact may be cause for rejection of proposals at the City's sole and absolute discretion.
+All questions must be submitted by email to philip.mach@sfgov.org by the RFP Questions Deadline.